Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Event selection and yield determination

 In forming $\pi^0$ ($\eta$) candidates with pairs of photons it is required that the di-photon invariant mass lies within [0.115, 0.150] ([0.480, 0.580]) \gev/$c^{2}$, and that at least one photon candidate is found in the barrel region, where the energy resolution is best.
 To improve momentum resolution, a kinematic fit is performed, where the reconstructed $\pi^0$ $(\eta)$ mass is constrained to the nominal value~\cite{Zyla:2020zbs}, and the resulting four-vector is used in the later steps of the analysis.
 When reconstructing $\eta\to\pi^+\pi^-\pi^0$ decays, the invariant mass of the $\pi^+\pi^-\pi^0$ combination is required to lie within [0.530, 0.565]\,\gev/$c^{2}$.
 Likewise, mass windows of [0.750, 0.820]\,\gev/$c^{2}$, [0.940, 0.970] \gev/$c^{2}$ and [0.940, 0.976]\,\gev/$c^{2}$ are imposed for the decays $\omega \to {\pi^+\pi^-\pi^0}$, $\eta' \to {\pi^+\pi^-\gamma}$ and $\eta' \to {\pi^+\pi^-\eta(\gamma\gamma)}$, respectively.

 To suppress combinatorial background, the energy difference, $\Delta{E} = E_{D} - \sqrt{s}/2$ is required to be within $\pm3\sigma_{\Delta E}$ around the $\Delta E$ peak, where $\sigma_{\Delta E}$ is the $\Delta E$ resolution and $E_{D}$ is the reconstructed energy of a $D$ candidate in the rest frame of the initial $e^+e^-$ collision.
 The resolution varies between decay modes, and the allowed interval in $\Delta{E}$ ranges from [$-$0.018, 0.017]\,\gev/$c^{2}$ for $D \to \kmthreepi$ to [$-$0.069, 0.044]\,\gev/$c^{2}$ for $D \to \kspio$.
 To suppress background from cosmic and Bhabha events in the tag modes $D \to K^+K^-$, $\pi^+\pi^-$ and $\kmpi$, the event is required to have two charged tracks with a TOF time difference less than $5\,$ns and that neither track is identified as an electron or a muon.
-As discussed below in Sec.~\ref{sec:bckpeak}, a $\ks$ veto based on flight distance is applied to $D \to \pipipio$ candidates to suppress background from $D \to \kspio$, and similarly to $D\to \kmthreepi$ candidates in the global analysis, to reduce contamination from $D \to \ks K^-\pi^+$ decays.
+As discussed below in Sec.~\ref{sec:bckpeak}, a $\ks$ veto based on flight distance is applied to $D \to \pipipio$ candidates to suppress background from $D \to \kspio$, and similarly to $D\to \kmthreepi$ candidates, to reduce contamination from $D \to \ks K^-\pi^+$ decays.
 If there are multiple double-tagged candidates in one event, the combination with the average reconstructed invariant mass lying closest to the nominal $D^0$ mass is chosen.
+Around 10\% of selected events contain more than one candidate.

 For each fully reconstructed $D$ candidate the beam-constrained mass, $M_{\rm BC}$, is calculated in order to provide optimal separation between signal and background:

 where $\mathbf{p_{D}}$ is the momentum of the $D$ candidate in the rest frame of the initial $e^+e^-$ collision.
 Figures~\ref{fig:mbcexamples1} and~\ref{fig:mbcexamples2} show $M_{\rm BC}$ distributions of the signal decay for a selection of double tags.
 The distributions for the other double tags may be found in Appendix~\ref{sec:appendix0}.